bcgov-c/RTB-Dispute-Management-System/src/ui/README.md

 ## DMS UI Installation Dependencies

-A list of dependent packages and their licensing is available in the [dependentpackage_licenses](dependentpackage_licenses.txt) document.
+A list of dependent packages and their licensing is available in the [dependentpackage_licenses](dependentpackage_licenses.txt) text document.

 First install yarn packages.
 ```shell